 Nutritious foods in adequate amounts are essential for everyone but particularly for children.
 In early childhood, adequate nutrition can ensure healthy growth, proper organ formation and function, a strong immune system, and neurological and cognitive development.
 Nutrition, too, has increasingly been recognized as a basic pillar for social and economic development.
 Well-nourished people can learn new skills, think critically and contribute to their communities.
 Improving child nutrition impacts global, national and regional child survival, primary education, women’s empowerment, and maternal and child health rates.

 On the flip side, child malnutrition hurts cognitive function and contributes to poverty by impeding people’s ability to lead productive lives.
-Poverty is the leading cause of hunger, but poverty also results from hunger.
+Poverty is the leading cause of hunger, but poverty also results from hunger, in a cyclical relationship.
 In spite of the importance of childhood nutrition and significant progress in the last 25 years, global childhood hunger is still rampant.

-- Children who are poorly nourished suffer up to 160 days of illness each year.
-Undernutrition magnifies the effect of every disease, including measles and malaria.
+- Children who are poorly nourished suffer up to 160 days of illness each year (Glicken, M.D., 2010).
+Undernutrition magnifies the effect of every disease including measles and malaria.
 The estimated proportions of deaths in which undernutrition is an underlying cause are roughly similar for diarrhea (61%), malaria (57%), pneumonia (52%), and measles (45%) (Black, Morris, & Bryce, 2003; Bryce et al., 2005).
 Malnutrition can also be caused by diseases, such as the diseases that cause diarrhea, by reducing the body’s ability to convert food into usable nutrients (Black, Morris, & Bryce, 2003; Bryce et al., 2005)

-- 66 million primary school-age children attend classes hungry across the developing world, with 23 million in Africa alone, which greatly impacts their ability to learn (World Food Programme [WFP], 2012).
+- 66 million primary school-age children attend classes hungry across the developing world, 23 million whom live in Africa, which greatly impacts their ability to learn (World Food Programme [WFP], 2012).

 STUNTING (children significantly below standard height for their age)

 - The global trend in stunting prevalence and numbers affected is decreasing.
-Between 2000 and 2013 stunting prevalence declined from 33% to 25% and numbers declined from 198 million to 151 million (UNICEF, 2018a).
+Between 2000 and 2017, stunting prevalence declined from 33% to 22% and numbers declined from 198 million to 151 million (UNICEF, 2018a).
 However, the regions of West and Central Africa have actually seen an increase in numbers of stunted children – from about 23 million to 29 million (UNICEF, 2018a).

-- In 2013, about half of all stunted children lived in Asia and over one third in Africa (UNICEF, WHO & The World Bank, 2018).
+- In 2017, about half of all stunted children lived in Asia and over one third in Africa (UNICEF, WHO & The World Bank, 2018).
 Stunting is a public health problem but often goes unrecognized.

 UNDERWEIGHT (children significantly below standard weight for their age)

-- Africa has experienced the smallest relative decrease, with underweight prevalence of 17% in 2013 down from 23% in 1990, while in Asia for same period underweight was reduced from 32% to 18% and in Latin America and the Caribbean from 8% to 3%.
+- The underweight prevalence in Africa decreased from 23% in 1990 to 17% in 2013, while in Asia, for the same period, the prevalence was reduced from 32% to 18%.
+In Latin America and the Caribbean the underweight prevalence decreased from 8% to 3% (Krasevec et al., 2014).